mmontesanonyc/my-work/content/talks.md

 ---

 ## Talks
+I enjoy presenting my work.
+I like to talk about things like:
+- What we're doing to make public health data more accessible
+- Why it's important for public health agencies to focus on how they communicate data
+- How to do data communication well: research, practices, and methods
+- Where data visualization, design, web usability, and health comms overlap
+- Specific projects: our research, our problems, our solutions, and our results

 ### 2022
 "Effective Data Communication."
 Council of State and Territorial Epidemiologists Peer to Peer Webinar for Applied Epi Fellowship.

+"Data is a social process."
+For Triptk.

 "DOHMH Health Data Tour."
 NYC Open Data Week.